FSI/ORSAT Inspection Minneapolis & St. Paul

 A test is typically valid for one year, so the tests need to be completed annually.

 Ensuring Your Health

 Aside from complying with the respective municipality’s fire safety rules, there are two reasons for conducting an FSI/ORSAT Inspection:

 This inspection can prevent fires and carbon monoxide exposure.

 Carbon monoxide can form when fossil fuels don’t burn efficiently.

-If a high amount of carbon monoxide is present in a combustion appliance, it means the appliance isn’t working correctly.
+When a high amount of carbon monoxide is present in a combustion appliance, it means the appliance isn’t working correctly.